Liquescent-Development/time-buddy/README.md

    - **InfluxDB Mode**:
      - Select retention policy from dropdown
      - Select measurement from dropdown to load fields and tags
+     - **Field-Based Filtering**: Click a field to filter tags to only those associated with that field
+     - **Smart Tag Discovery**: Uses `GROUP BY *` queries to find field-tag relationships
+     - **Preserved Context**: Scroll positions maintained during updates
      - Search through fields and tags with real-time filtering
      - Loading indicators show when schema is being fetched
    - **Refresh Button**: Unobtrusive refresh button positioned at bottom-right of container